Een Familieportret Premiere 106

 0002 2014 05 01 Sander Breure Witte van Hulzen foto Stedelijk Museum Ernst van Deursen LARGE

-a Family Portrait, performance, 70 minutes, 2014, Stedelijk Museum Amsterdam
+A Family Portrait, performance, 70 minutes, 2014, Stedelijk Museum Amsterdam

 0004 2014 05 01 Sander Breure Witte van Hulzen foto Stedelijk Museum Ernst van Deursen LARGE

-a Family Portrait, performance, 70 minutes, 2014, Stedelijk Museum Amsterdam
+A Family Portrait, performance, 70 minutes, 2014, Stedelijk Museum Amsterdam

 0005 2014 05 01 Sander Breure Witte van Hulzen foto Stedelijk Museum Ernst van Deursen LARGE

-a Family Portrait, performance, 70 minutes, 2014, Stedelijk Museum Amsterdam
+A Family Portrait, performance, 70 minutes, 2014, Stedelijk Museum Amsterdam

 A Family Portrait